Honeybee-Digital-Solutions/Website-Improvements/RecommendationEngine/Readme.txt

 3. Listings Engine:
 4. Deals Engine:

+(The inputs are taken from SQL master db and we produce recommendations in JSON format. )

-Phase 2: The Unified "Interconnected" System (Roadmap) Once the centralized database architecture is finalized, these base models will be integrated into a Cross-Entity Hybrid System.
+Phase 2: The Unified "Interconnected" System (Roadmap) Once the centralized database architecture is ready, these base models will be integrated into a Cross-Entity Hybrid System.
 This will allow:

 1. Contextual Cross-Pollination: Recommending an "Event" based on a "Post" the user liked.
 2. Expanded Entities: Seamless integration of Blogs, Groups, and community-driven suggestions as the UI evolves.